A mental challenge to get us started: how do you get your customers to pair your shiny new device to their phone?

 A second way is to group them by the functional state such as moving, charging, sleeping or pairing.
 A button press could mean something different if the security system is armed, perhaps it triggering it, whereas a single press when unarmed merely flashes the LED.
 But, this example also illustrates what can break too.
 What if the user didn’t know the system was in an armed state?
 The functionality for individual states should be apparent and not a cause of added confusion.

 Another is to group by what should be harder to do.
 Things like a factory reset or setting off an alarm need to be intentional.
 These can be your more complicated interactions since they happen rarely or the customer expects them to be intentional.
 You could try long presses, maybe over ten seconds, or perhaps four short presses in quick succession.
-This leaves the more common use cases to simple interactions.
+This leaves the more common Applications to simple interactions.

 Sometimes you need to add another button or input.
 Even Apple, famed for their simplicity, has three physical buttons and a switch on the iPhone.
 If it becomes clear that a single button isn’t enough, add another with care.